 Catching a train to the port of Butterworth is the most relaxing way to travel from Johor Bahru to Penang island.

 From Butterworth railway station you have just a short 15-minute ride on the regular ferry which is close-by, over to the island of Penang and the old UNESCO World Heritage City of George Town Penang.

 Alternative ways to travel to Langkawi from JB by train would be to go to:

-Butterworth and catch a train or bus to Alor Setar for the ferry connection from Kuala Kedah nearby, or catch a ferry from Penang Island, but this is quite expensive and a long boat trip.
+Butterworth and catch a train or bus to Alor Setar for the ferry connection from Kuala Kedah nearby, or catch a ferry from Penang Island (this is however more expensive and quite a long boat trip).

 Taman Negara National Park

 The gateway town of Jerantut can be reached by train from JB with the same train services that travel to Kota Bharu.